GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 });
 ```

-Service workers do not have direct access to the DOM or the [window object][mdn-window], therefore cannot use
+Service workers do not have direct access to the [window object][mdn-window], therefore cannot use
 [window.localStorage()][mdn-local-storage] to store values.
 Also, service workers are short-lived execution environments;
 they get terminated repeatedly throughout a user's browser session, which makes it incompatible with
 global variables.

-See [Saving states](TBD) to learn about storage options for extension service workers.
+See [Saving state](TBD) to learn about storage options for extension service workers.

 ### Step 5: Register your events {: #step-5 }